 More Do’s and Don’ts from Google SEO Updates 2022

 - MC Quality: DON’T auto-generate your content without any effort.
 Apologies to ChatGPT and cronies, but human input is still invaluable.
-Google doesn’t like unoriginal content, content created without any effort or skill and if it fails to achieve its purpose.
+Google doesn’t like unoriginal content, content created without any effort or skill, and content that fails to achieve its purpose.

 - Title: DO use a title that accurately reflects/ summarises your content.
 Don’t use a misleading or exaggerated title.

-Will EEAT & Other Updates Change the Content Landscape?
+Will Google E-E-A-T & Other Updates Change the Content Landscape?

-The crucial updates to Google’s search quality rating guideline for content creation, as detailed above include:
+The crucial updates to Google’s search quality rater guidelines for content creation, as detailed above include: